Tooraweenah Road Upgrade

 How long will the road upgrade work take from start to finish?

-Once the main contractor has been engaged, the full road upgrade is expected to be completed by late 2027, subject to weather conditions and site access.
+Once the contractor has been engaged, the full road upgrade is expected to be completed by late 2027, subject to weather conditions and site access.

 -